 The Prithviwallahas by Shashi Kapoor, Deepa Gahlot

-In my series of biographies, this one is of a different kind, as this is not a biography of a person, but of a movement called Prithvi theatre.
-It’s a story of three generations and the Prithvi theatre.
+In my series of biographies, this one The Prithviwallahas is of a different kind.
+As this is not a biography of a person, but of a movement called Prithvi theatre.
+It’s a story of three generations and the Prithvi Theatre.
 The first generation dreamed about the theatre, the second one gave a shape to the dream and the third gave it the wings.

-In 1970s, his son Shashi and daughter-in-law Jennifer, who came from the theatrical background and had been associated with Prithvi for long time, decided to create a physical theatre that can be a place to nurture theatre movement and artists in Bombay.
-There is story of their struggles, which were not only financials but also in defining what the theatre stood for, was it to make profits, was it to promote good theatre, was it to be a platform for nurturing new talent.
+In the 1970s, his son Shashi and daughter-in-law Jennifer, who came from the theatrical background and had been associated with Prithvi for a long time, decided to create a physical theatre that can be a place to nurture theatre movement and artists in Bombay.
+There is the story of their struggles, which were not only financial but also in defining what the theatre stood for.
+Was it to make profits, was it to promote good theatre, was it to be a platform for nurturing new talent?
 This phase of theatre ended with Jennifer’s death in 1984.
-Post which her son Kunal and actor Feroze Khan took reins of the theatre and they took some hard decisions to stick to the original vision with which the foundations of the theatre were laid down.
+Post which her son Kunal and actor Feroze Khan took reins of the theatre.
+And they took some hard decisions to stick to the original vision with which the foundations of the theatre were laid down.
 After some time, the responsibility of the theatre came on Sanjana, daughter of Jennifer and Shashi Kapoor.

-With Sanjana, the theatre entered the third phase as it also came in the hands of third generation, where it spread its wings and started flying.
+With Sanjana, the theatre entered the third phase as it also came into the hands of the third generation, where it spread its wings and started flying.
 It became the hub of theatrical activity not only in Bombay but in the country.
 It became a platform that almost all groups wanted to be part of.
-Prithvi also went beyond its physical space, and became the cultural hub that everyone looked up to.
-The opening of Rangashankara in Bangalore is a tribute to Prithvi and probably the first step in the Prithviraj Kapoor’s vision of having a theatre in every small town of India.
+Prithvi also went beyond its physical space and became the cultural hub that everyone looked up to.
+The opening of Rangashankara in Bangalore is a tribute to Prithvi.
+And probably the first step in the Prithviraj Kapoor’s vision of having a theatre in every small town of India.